A Case for the Resurrection of Christ—Part 2

 Conspiracy Hypothesis

-This leads us to a theory that suggests that perhaps Jesus’s body was stolen, either by the disciples or other friends of Jesus.
-Although conspiracies can take many forms, the current hypothesis will just consider the claim that the dead body of Jesus was surreptitiously removed from the tomb, and the perpetrators covered up their activity.
-Such duplicity has been espoused by many, from non-religious skeptics to religious Jews.
-To what purpose might the body of Jesus have been stolen?
-Apparently, we are to believe that the disciples knew that Jesus did not die or rise from the dead, and yet, for some unknown reason, they convinced themselves and other early followers to risk their lives, futures, and the fates of their loved ones by preaching the gospel of a dead Jesus.
+Perhaps we are supposed to believe that the disciples knew that Jesus did not die or rise from the dead and yet, for some unknown reason, they convinced themselves and other early followers to risk their lives, futures, and the fates of their loved ones by preaching the gospel of a risen Jesus who was, in fact, dead.
 While many people believe untrue things and are willing to risk their well-being and even their lives for something they genuinely believe, it begs the question of why anyone would willingly suffer such widespread risk of abuse for something they knew was a lie.

 Eminent New Testament scholar Dale C. Allison Jr. tells us that a duplicity theory requires “conscious deception” on the part of those involved.[22]
 But to what end?
 Did the disciples think that if they pirated Jesus’s body, they would gain favor among the Jewish leaders?
 Did they believe that such a lie would lead them to a rewarding and lucrative vocation for the rest of their lives?
 Probably not.
 As Sean McDowell notes: “The apostles proclaimed the risen Jesus to skeptical and antagonistic audiences with full knowledge they would likely suffer and die for their beliefs.”[23]
-Licona puts a fine point on it: “The disciples’ willingness to suffer and die for their beliefs indicates that they certainly regarded those beliefs as true.
+Licona put a fine point on it: “The disciples’ willingness to suffer and die for their beliefs indicates that they certainly regarded those beliefs as true.
 The case is strong in that they did not willfully lie about the appearance of the risen Jesus.
 Liars make poor martyrs.”[24]
 Even if the disciples did not end up dying for their faith, at the very least, they endured public scorn and persecution and risked their lives and the futures of their families.
 Should we think it likely that they did so while not believing God raised Jesus from the dead?

-Perhaps the only version of this hypothesis that would have some hypothetical weight would be if one or more well-meaning followers of Jesus, unbeknownst to the disciples, made away with Jesus’s body (perhaps to restore his good name) and kept this fact hidden from the disciples and everyone else.
-Though some might find this sub-hypothesis acceptable, it seems far-fetched that such a deception, even if carried out by socially concerned individuals, could have emerged and persisted without the disciples and others finding out.
+Perhaps the only version of this hypothesis that would have some hypothetical weight would be if one or more well-meaning followers of Jesus, unbeknownst to the disciples, spirited away Jesus’s body (perhaps to restore his good name?) and kept this fact hidden from the disciples and everyone else.
+Though some might find this sub-hypothesis acceptable, it seems far-fetched that such a deception, even if carried out by religiously or socially concerned individuals, could have emerged and persisted without the disciples and others finding out.
 It is unclear what motive would have coerced a group of followers to keep such a fact from the disciples, the family of Jesus, and everyone else.
 And, if they did inform the disciples and others, then one would have to believe that this conspiracy was carried out and promoted on a wide scale.
 But to what end?
 It seems unfathomable.

 In conclusion, H4 seems ad hoc and lacks compelling evidence to support its truth.
 It may be a convenient idea for skeptics, and perhaps this accounts for its popularity, but it lacks supporting facts.